 No, we would rather not receive:

-• The packing material the products
+• The packing material the products once were sent in

 • Electronic equipment containing batteries